 Dr. Julia Sheldon P’20, ’23 began teaching science at Walker’s in 1998.
 Her childhood fascination with the natural world led her to love science and eventually to pursue a degree in chemistry at the University of California at San Diego.
 During her time at UCSD, Julia became a certified SCUBA diver and worked in a research lab studying fish physiology at the Scripps Institution of Oceanography.
 Julia also discovered a passion for teaching through serving as a teaching assistant and mentoring low income, first-generation college students in the Ronald McNair program at UCSD.
 After college, Julia continued her research and teaching at Yale University, where she earned a Ph.D. in bioorganic chemistry while studying the interactions between DNA and the proteins that begin the cellular process of transcription.

-At Walker’s, Julia is passionate about engaging girls in science by encouraging them to observe the environment around them and to explore how science can help them understand and improve their world.
-A highlight of her career was being named a National Geographic Grosvenor Teacher Fellow, which allowed her to travel on an expedition to the Arctic and develop and teach an interdisciplinary elective course in Arctic Studies at Walker’s.
-Julia also co-developed and now co-teaches Honors Biochemistry, Walker’s research-based science course that allows girls to search for new antibiotics in response to the worldwide antibiotic resistance crisis.
-Julia has also held several administrative roles at Walker’s including science department chair and co-dean of faculty, and she currently serves as dean of studies.
+At Walker’s, Julia is passionate about engaging students in science by encouraging them to observe the environment around them and to explore how science can help them understand and improve their world.
+A highlight of her career was being named a National Geographic Grosvenor Teacher Fellow, which allowed her to travel on an expedition to the Arctic and to develop and teach an interdisciplinary elective course about Climate Change at Walker’s.
+Julia also co-developed and co-teaches Honors Scientific Research in Antibiotic Discovery, Walker’s research-based science course that guides students to search for new antibiotics in response to the worldwide antibiotic resistance crisis.
+In addition, she has held several administrative roles at Walker’s including Science Department Chair, Co-Dean of Faculty, and Dean of Studies.

 The warmth of the community during my campus visit in 1998.